gymneganesh/nav-ex-rate-finder/README.md

 # NavExRateFinder
     - Author :  Nav
     - Version : 1.0.0
-This project was generated with Angular cli which is a command line interface to scaffold and build angular apps using nodejs style (commonJs) modules.

 Tools/Framework used
     - Angular2
     - Typescript
     - Jasmine
     - Protractor
+    - This project was generated with Angular cli which is a command line interface to scaffold and build angular apps using nodejs style (commonJs) modules.

 #Prerequisites
-it requires npm version 3.x and the latest node  v6.x (atleast it should get than v4.x) typings v1 or greater
+it requires npm version 3.x and the latest node  v6.x (atleast it should be greater than v4.x) typings v1 or greater

 #steps to setUp the environment